mayurpaghdal/Maui.Extender/README.md

 # Maui.Extender
-Collection of effects and implementation of Event (improved MessagingCenter) for .net Maui projects.
+Collection of effects, backgrounding and implementation of Event (improved MessagingCenter) for .net Maui projects.